How much is car insurance for new drivers in 2024?

 Fox Money is a personal finance hub featuring content generated by Credible Operations, Inc. (Credible), which is majority-owned indirectly by Fox Corporation.
 The Fox Money content is created and reviewed independent of Fox News Media.
 Credible is solely responsible for this content and the services it provides.

 Lack of driving experience – and the associated risk – is one big reason insurers charge more.
 However, not every new driver will pay the top rates.
-If a teen behind the wheel can maintain a clean record, their rates will decrease as they get older.
+If a teen behind the wheel can maintain a clean record, their rates will decrease as they age.
 And there are steps new drivers can take to save money on auto insurance.

 Key highlights